DHTMLX/docs-suite/docs/grid/api/grid_getspan_method.md

 - `colId: string | number` - the id of a column

 @returns:
-An object with configuration of a span.
+An object with the configuration of a span.

 @example:
-const span = grid.getSpan("10","a");
+const span = grid.getSpan("10", "a");
-// -> {row:"10", column:"a", colspan:4, text:"Some header", css:"myCustomColspan"}
+// -> { row: "10", column: "a", colspan: 4, text: "Some header", css: "myCustomColspan" }

 @descr: